refactorings/anti-copy-paster/README.md

 ### How EvoSuite Is Used

 When a refactoring is generated:
-1. AntiCopyPaster invokes EvoSuite as an **external process** using Java 8.
+1. The tool invokes EvoSuite as an **external process** using Java 8.
 2. EvoSuite generates JUnit 4 test cases for the refactored class.
 3. Generated tests are post-processed.
 4. Tests can be inspected, executed, or modified directly inside IntelliJ IDEA.